-Workers' attitude toward safety is one of the requirements of establishing a safety culture which is the subject's sense of responsibility and acceptance about safety principles.9 Safety attitude reflects an individual structure of beliefs and emotions about safety policies, procedures, and actions including individual commitment and individual sense of responsibility toward safety principles.^{10, 11} In order to enhance safety in the workplace and prevent occupational accidents, in addition to establishment of advanced technological and managerial systems for the workers' safety behaviors, their values, beliefs, and attitudes must be promoted.7 duties, reduce the workers' sick days, and promote productivity.
+Workers' attitude toward safety is one of the requirements of establishing a safety culture which is the subject's sense of responsibility and acceptance about safety principles.
+Safety attitude reflects an individual structure of beliefs and emotions about safety policies, procedures, and actions including individual commitment and individual sense of responsibility toward safety principles.
+In order to enhance safety in the workplace and prevent occupational accidents, in addition to establishment of advanced technological and managerial systems for the workers' safety behaviors, their values, beliefs, and attitudes must be promoted.

+Accurate attitude toward safety is a key to prevent minor accidents and injuries, save time to do duties, reduce the workers' sick days, and promote productivity.
 Subjects with positive attitude are responsible and disciplined, and prevent workplace risks.12 They usually have better performance in the workplace, so they are open-minded and pay attention to the consequences of their behaviors.
 On the contrary, negative attitude can lead to unsafe working habits and accidents, because it distracts the subjects from safety precautions.
 Attitude is like a fuel that moves the behaviors and represents the direction of the subjects' feelings.13 Research has shown a significant relationship between safety attitude and safety performance (self-reported occupational accidents and injuries rates).^{10, 11}